John Masouri: Journalism

-His work as a music journalist specialising in all forms of reggae, from ska to bashment began in 1989 when he started writing for Echoes, a UK weekly black music newspaper formerly known as Black Echoes.
+His work as a music journalist specialising in all forms of reggae, from ska to bashment began in 1988 when he started writing for Echoes, a UK weekly black music newspaper formerly known as Black Echoes.
 In 2000 this publication became a monthly magazine, still called Echoes, for which he continues to write full-length features, singles and album reviews on the genre's artists and producers.
 For the first eight years he worked in tandem with portrait photographer Tim Barrow on location in the UK and Jamaica.
 John Masouri's extensive list of interviewees from the past thirty years include Jimmy Cliff, Bunny Wailer, Gregory Isaacs, Toots and the Maytals, UB40, Burning Spear, Lee "Scratch" Perry, Sean Paul, Shaggy, Maxi Priest, Damian Marley, Stephen Marley, Chronixx, Vybz Kartel, Garnet Silk, Sizzla, Shabba Ranks, Super Cat, Bounty Killer, Capleton, Prince Buster, Augustus Pablo, Alton Ellis and Beres Hammond, among many others.

-He has written album liner notes and promotional material for record companies including Virgin, EMI, Island Records, BMG, Sony, Greensleeves, Jet Star, VP Records, Xterminator, Sanctuary, Trojan, Island Jamaica, Charly Records, Maximum Sound, Cherry Red and Pressure Sounds.

 In 2011 he appeared as a talking head in the film The Story of Lovers Rock directed by Menelik Shabazz.
-Additionally he has contributed to several radio and television documentaries commissioned by the BBC (The Story Of Jamaican Music, and Blood And Fire), Channel 4, and the BBC World Service.
+Additionally he has contributed to several radio and television documentaries commissioned by the BBC (The Story Of Jamaican Music, Blood And Fire: Reggae And Rastafari and Arise Black Man: The Peter Tosh Story), Channel 4, and the BBC World Service.
 In 2015 he was commissioned by VP Records to conduct interviews with leading Reggae artists and producers for two DVDs released as part of their Reggae Anthology series.
 The first was Gussie Clarke: From The Foundation released in 2015.
 The second, Bobby Digital: Xtra Wicked was released in 2018.
 Both these compilations included his extensive liner notes.
+He has written album liner notes and promotional material for record companies including Virgin, EMI, Island Records, BMG, Sony, Greensleeves, Jet Star, VP Records, Xterminator, Sanctuary, Trojan, Island Jamaica, Charly Records, Maximum Sound and Cherry Red.